microsoftgraph/group-membership-management/README.md

 The steps in this document will setup a single environment i.e. prodv2, if you would like to setup other enviroments i.e. int and ua, you will need to go through these steps again replacing `<EnvironmentAbbreviation>` accordingly.

+Both `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>` must be all numbers and lowercase letters!
+Using capital letters in either will cause problems later down the line!

 ### Add new environments
 If you would like to add additional environments, follow these steps: